mebeim/aoc/2020/README.md

 Today is kind of a bad day for our poor Python.
 The solution isn't really as fast as I'd like it to be.
-On my machine I get a total execution time of roughly 2s with [PyPy][misc-pypy] 7.3.3 (Python 3.7.9) and 7s with [CPython][wiki-cpython] 3.9 using a big `list` to keep track of the "next" of each node (like I explained in the part 2 solution above), and of course even worse times using classes instead.
+On my machine I get a total execution time of roughly 7s with [CPython][wiki-cpython] 3.9 using a big `list` to keep track of the "next" of each node (like I explained in the part 2 solution above), and of course even worse times using classes instead.
+However, [PyPy][misc-pypy] 7.3.3 (Python 3.7.9) comes to the rescue as always and obliterates CPython again with its optimized list operations, taking a little less than 700ms for both parts.

-Overall, what really affects performance is the slowness of indexing and/or accessing properties of Python objects which is a downside intrinsic in the language itself.
-As an interpreted language, it seems to suffer a lot from the lack of a primitive linked list type.
+Overall, what really affects performance in CPython is the slowness of indexing and/or accessing properties of Python objects which apparently is a downside intrinsic in the implementation.
+Sad.

 Day 24 - Lobby Layout